NomanTrips/nano_nextgpt/README.md

-# Experimental multi modal model using gpt2 and resnet
+# Re-implementation of NextGPT - just images and text inbound